 Symptoms can include:

-If you have low vitamin B12 levels for a long time, you can have nerve damage.
+If you have low vitamin B12 level for a long time, you can have nerve damage.
 Symptoms of nerve damage include:

-The doctor or nurse will perform a physical exam.
+The health care provider will perform a physical exam.
 This may reveal problems with your reflexes.